Afternoon: CHECK-IN: Available from 3:00

 Breakfast: Breakfast at the Inn at Saratoga

-Lunch: After our discovery of Fort William Henry, we'll take a cruise of Lake George, the "Queen of American Lakes."
+Lunch: EXCURSION: After our brief discovery of the Adirondack Park, we'll visit Fort William Henry for a short tour of the famous military battle that occurred there during the French & Indian War, then take a cruise of Lake George, the "Queen of American Lakes."
 We'll eat lunch on the boat, either packed from Fort William Henry, or prepared on board, depending on the cruise schedule.

-Dinner: We'll have our final dinner back at the Inn at Saratoga, this time a special 3-course meal to commemorate our special week.
+Dinner: We'll have our final dinner back at the Inn at Saratoga, to commemorate our special week.

 Breakfast: We'll enjoy our final breakfast at the Inn at Saratoga.

-Morning: After breakfast, we'll board an authentic "San Francisco" style trolley for a trip around some of the landmarks in Saratoga Springs, before returning to the hotel to says Goodbyes, until next time!
+Morning: After breakfast, we'll board our motor coach for the last time and visit some of the landmarks in Saratoga Springs, before returning to the hotel to says Goodbyes, until next time!